DSpace/DSpace/dspace/etc/migrations/h2/README.md

 The H2 migrations in this directory are *based on* the Oracle Migrations (`[src]/dspace/etc/migrations/oracle/*.sql`), but with some modifications in order to be valid in H2.

+## Oracle vs H2 script differences

+One of the primary differences between the Oracle scripts and these H2 ones is in the syntax of the `ALTER TABLE` command.
+Unfortunately, H2's syntax for that command differs greatly from Oracle (and PostgreSQL as well).

+Most of the remainder of the scripts contain the exact Oracle syntax (which is usually valid in H2).
+But, to you can always `diff` scripts of the same name for further syntax differences.

-For reference see the [H2 SQL Grammar](http://www.h2database.com/html/grammar.html).
+For additional info see the [H2 SQL Grammar](http://www.h2database.com/html/grammar.html).

-## More Information
+## More Information on Flyway

 The SQL scripts in this directory are H2-specific database migrations.
 They are used to automatically upgrade your DSpace database using [Flyway](http://flywaydb.org/).